 Rockport is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 7,206 people and two constituent neighborhoods, Rockport is the 216th largest community in Massachusetts.
-Much of the housing stock in Rockport was built prior to World War II, making it one of the older and more historic towns in the country.
+Rockport has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Rockport home prices are not only among the most expensive in Massachusetts, but Rockport real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Rockport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rockport are a mix of both white- and blue-collar jobs.
+Rockport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rockport is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Rockport who work in management occupations (12.58%), teaching (12.13%), and office and administrative support (12.04%).
+There are especially a lot of people living in Rockport who work in management occupations (12.53%), teaching (10.89%), and office and administrative support (9.56%).

 Of important note, Rockport is also a town of artists.
 Rockport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rockport’s character.